mneae/dog_breed_identification/README.md

 ---

-Since there were crashes in Colab, I only added the early stopping part as a note here.
-I could not do parameter optimization due to the crash again.
+Since there were crashes in Colab, I could not do parameter optimization.
 I can reduce the dataset for Colab.